Laura Clair Therapist

 By helping the client make the here-and-now experience tangible, the therapist empowers

-them to find new responses to life situations.
+them to find new responses to current life situations.